sigcsets/sigcse2022/_authors/posters.md

 ### How will I be presenting my work?
 (Posters)

+Authors should prepare a poster as usual, a PDF of which will be submitted as part of the presentation and will be made available to attendees roughly two weeks before the Technical Symposium begins on Pathable.
+Attendees will have the opportunity to access all available content during the weeks leading up to the Symposium and will have access for a year following the end of the Symposium.

-Poasters Track chairs will be in touch with presenters soon regarding information about presenting.
+Posters Track chairs will be in touch with presenters soon with more information about presenting.